A final round of freezing temperatures strikes Texas as the state struggles to recover from winter storms

 As residents of the city of Killeen, Texas, were under water conservation conditions Friday night, fire crews were also battling a blaze that tore through a Hilton Garden Inn near Fort Hood, according to a tweet from the Killeen Police Department.

 Video from CNN affiliate KWTX showed multiple police and fire crews on the scene where the building appeared to be completely engulfed.
-CNN has reached out to the Killeen Fire Department for additional details.
+CNN has contacted the Killeen Fire Department for additional details and is awaiting comment.

 State leaders respond to water crisis